NREL/T3CO/docs/old_docs/fuel_efficiency_and_range.md

 ## Range From Fuel Efficiency <a name="rangefromfueleff"></a>

 The process for determining range depends on determining the fuel economy of the vehicle based on design cycles or a set of design cycles with weights.
-Design cycle or composite design cycles are specifed in the `Scenario` input file under the `driveCycle` column.
+Design cycle or composite design cycles are specifed in the `Scenario` input file under the `drive_cycle` column.
 Fuel economy is determined in the `t3co\objectives\fueleconomy.py` module.
 The logic for fuel economy is essentially
 ```
 for cycle_i, weight_i in (cycles, cycle_weights)
     if PHEV